mahendrabhandarkar/mplanyii2/README.md

 Go to your WhatsApp account and you will find OpenAI ChatGPT.<br />

 Copilot X system [GitHub Copilot] plugin of chatgpt for VSCode<br />

+https://lms.mahaonline.gov.in/ ---- To know the process goto https://mahakamgar.maharashtra.gov.in/lc-registration-of-shops-and-establishments.htm --- Registration of Shops and Establishments <br />